Why Hospitality Staffing Is Harder Than Ever (And How to Solve It)

 The Smart Solution: Partnering with Hospitality Recruiting Specialists

-As staffing challenges become more complex, many hospitality employers are turning to specialized recruiting partners to improve hiring outcomes and stabilize their workforce.
+As staffing challenges become more complex and the competition for skilled hospitality workers intensifies, many hospitality employers are turning to specialized recruiting partners to improve hiring outcomes, stabilize their workforce, and reduce the ongoing labor costs associated with chronic understaffing and high turnover.

-They understand the unique demands of roles across hotels and restaurants, from front desk and housekeeping to culinary and leadership positions.
-More importantly, they maintain access to pre-qualified talent pools, allowing employers to reduce time-to-hire and improve candidate quality.
+Specialized hospitality recruiting partners understand the unique demands of roles across hotels and restaurants — from front desk and housekeeping to culinary and leadership positions.
+More importantly, they maintain access to pre-qualified talent pools, allowing employers to reduce time-to-hire, fill open positions with better-matched candidates, and improve employee satisfaction and retention over time.

 How Patrice & Associates Solves Hospitality Staffing Challenges

-Patrice & Associates has been a leader in hospitality recruitment for more than 35 years, supporting employers across the hotel industry and broader hospitality sector.
+Patrice & Associates has been a leader in hospitality recruitment for more than 35 years, supporting employers across the hotel industry and broader hospitality sector with a strategic approach built on deep industry expertise and a genuine understanding of what hospitality workers are looking for when evaluating career opportunities.

 Key advantages include: